 RED camera workshops from Guild of British Camera Technicians

-This one-day course from the Guild of British Camera Technicians and supported by the High End TV Levy Fund introduces participants to the RED WEAPON 8K S35 (which has the new HELIUM sensor), its set up, use and workflow and will consist of a series of demonstrations, discussions and very practical shooting exercises.
+This one-day course from the Guild of British Camera Technicians introduced participants to the RED WEAPON 8K S35 (which has the new HELIUM sensor), its set up, use and workflow and will consist of a series of demonstrations, discussions and very practical shooting exercises.

 Production Accounting training from Production Guild

-The Production Guild are running an intensive five day course, supported by the High End TV Levy Fund, to help those working as Assistant Production Accountants move up to the position of Production Accountant.
-This course will run both in Salford and at Pinewood Studios as follows:
+The Production Guild ran an intensive five day course in Salford and Pinewood to help those working as Assistant Production Accountants move up to the position of Production Accountant.

 Return to Work for TV freelancers with Media Parents